Warren1001/PD2Info/Season_3_Issues.md

 ## **Cannot press Create Game/Join Game/any button in the Realm menu**
 ###### You alt-tabbed while the Settings menu ingame was open.
 - Delete `UI.ini` from your `ProjectD2` folder and restart your launcher.

+## **Failed to Join Game**
+- The game server you were in crashed.
+The realm server still thinks your character is in-game because the game server did not report you leaving the game since it crashed.
+Therefore, the realm doesn't let your character into another game.
+The only fix is to wait for the game server to restart and let your character out of the void.

 ## PlugY: You get ANY error upon creating a new character or loading a pre-existing character
 - There is something in your shared stash or on your character that needs to be dropped before it is functional.